 WRF-Hydro is written in a modularized, FORTRAN90 coding structure whose routing physics modules are switch activated through a model namelist file (hydro.namelist).
-The code has been parallelized for execution on high-performance, parallel computing architectures including LINUX operating system commodity clusters and multi-processor desktops as well as the IBM 'blue gene' class supercomputers.
+The code has been parallelized for execution on high-performance, parallel computing architectures including LINUX operating system commodity clusters and multi-processor desktops as well as multiple supercomputers.